Skip to content

 What is the most famous Chinese proverb?

-There is no single answer, but 千里之行,始于足下 is one of the most famous because its meaning is clear and universal.
+There is no single answer, but 千里之行,始于足下 is one of the most famous because its message is universal and easy to understand.

-Many famous 成语 (chéngyǔ) are four characters long, but not all Chinese sayings follow that exact pattern.
+No. Many famous 成语 are four characters long, but not every Chinese proverb follows that pattern.

 What is the difference between 成语 and 谚语?